Robert Evans Home, Gwynedd,

 right of the house.
 The steep pitched roof is typical of

-The article in question is from the magazine "The House Beautiful", January 1927 and was entitled "Restoring an old Welsh Farmhouse".
-It is reproduced below.
+This article below is from the magazine "The House Beautiful", January 1927 and was entitled "Restoring an old Welsh Farmhouse".

 1769 Gwynedd twp., Philadelphia County, tax list: Amos Roberts 184 acres, 3 horses, 8 cows, no servants or slaves, tax 20 pounds, 5 shillings, 4 d.